Bookmaker to plead guilty in gambling case tied to baseball star Shohei Ohtani's ex-interpreter

 The prosecution against Bowyer follows several sports betting scandals that emerged this year, including one that prompted Major League Baseball to ban a player for life for the first time since Pete Rose was barred in 1989.

-Bowyer’s attorney, Diane Bass, said in March that she’d been working with federal prosecutors to resolve her client’s case and confirmed an October raid at his home.
-Bass told The Associated Press that ex-interpreter Ippei Mizuhara was placing bets with Bowyer on international soccer but not baseball.
+Messages were left Thursday for Bowyer’s attorney, Diane Bass.
+Bass said in March that she’d been working with federal prosecutors to resolve her client’s case and confirmed an October raid at his home.
+Bass told The Associated Press that Mizuhara was placing bets with Bowyer on international soccer but not baseball.

 Operating an unlicensed betting business is a federal crime.
 Meanwhile, sports gambling is illegal in California, even as 38 states and the District of Columbia allow some form of it.